-A Holy Cross High School education is a very valuable gift!
-Please come to campus at any time so I can share with you first hand the blessings of a Holy Cross education.
+Holy Cross High School is truly a special place.
+Please come by campus at any time so I can share with you first hand the blessings of a Holy Cross education.

 Mike Truesdell, President